- 16-Position Pinhole Wheel with Hole Sizes from Ø25 µm to Ø2 mm

 For optimal performance, a large-diameter aspheric lens can be used in place of a plano-convex lens if the necessary focal length on the output side is 20 mm (see AL2520-A, AL2520-B, AL2520-C).
 These lenses are 25 mm in diameter and can be held in place using the supplied SM1RR Retaining Ring.

-Damage Threshold Data for Thorlabs' Pinholes and Pinhole Wheel
+Damage Threshold Data for Thorlabs' Pinhole Wheels

 Laser Induced Damage Threshold Tutorial